-COUNCIL ACTION: Approval of first reading of the bond ordinance (page 94).
+COUNCIL ACTION: Grant final approval of the bond ordinance (page 94).
 An online bid will occur on Monday, April 17.
-At the April 17 City Council meeting, a final bond ordinance reflecting results of the bid auction will be presented for City Council consideration for second reading and granting of final approval.
+At the April 17 City Council meeting, a final bond ordinance reflecting results of the bid auction will be presented for City Council consideration that will include the successful bidder information and financial details.